- About Us

-Case Updates3/04/13LDF Leads National Coalition Urging Federal Policy Makers to Reject Proposals to Place More Guns and Police Officers in Schools 1/30/13LDF Submits Testimony in Senate Judiciary Committee's First Hearing on Addressing Gun Violence 1/16/13NAACP Legal Defense Fund Responds to Administration Proposals on Gun Violence: Suggests Schools Decline to Increase Police Presence 1/11/13Coalition Warns that Armed Police in Schools Lead to Unintended Consequences 1/05/13LDF's Recommendations to Vice President Biden's Task Force on Gun Violence 12/12/12NAACP Legal Defense Fund Encourages Strong Federal Legislative Effort To Address School Discipline Policies 10/12/11LDF Applauds Introduction of Bipartisan Bill to Reform Approaches to School Discipline 7/19/11Texas Schools’ Study Questions Reliance on Harsh Disciplinary Policies 6/23/11LDF Attorneys Discuss Racial Disparities in School Discipline at Congressional Briefings 12/21/10NYC To Require Police and Schools to Report on School Arrests and Suspensions
+Case Updates7/28/14LDF Urges Remedies for Racial Disparities in Schools' Treatment of Children with Disabilities 3/04/13LDF Leads National Coalition Urging Federal Policy Makers to Reject Proposals to Place More Guns and Police Officers in Schools 1/30/13LDF Submits Testimony in Senate Judiciary Committee's First Hearing on Addressing Gun Violence 1/16/13NAACP Legal Defense Fund Responds to Administration Proposals on Gun Violence: Suggests Schools Decline to Increase Police Presence 1/11/13Coalition Warns that Armed Police in Schools Lead to Unintended Consequences 1/05/13LDF's Recommendations to Vice President Biden's Task Force on Gun Violence 12/12/12NAACP Legal Defense Fund Encourages Strong Federal Legislative Effort To Address School Discipline Policies 10/12/11LDF Applauds Introduction of Bipartisan Bill to Reform Approaches to School Discipline 7/19/11Texas Schools’ Study Questions Reliance on Harsh Disciplinary Policies 6/23/11LDF Attorneys Discuss Racial Disparities in School Discipline at Congressional Briefings

 Education | School to Prison Pipeline

 In recent years, a disturbing shift has occurred in our education system.
 Rather than employ traditional disciplinary measures, such as counseling or detention, when students misbehave, schools are becoming increasingly dependent on suspensions, expulsions, and law enforcement to punish students.
 Children are being arrested or removed from schools, even for minor discretions, at alarming rates around the country.